Family Based Immigration | Family Based Immigrant Visa

 Immediate relative immigrant visas can take a few months; however family preference immigrant visas can take years to process.
-There are an unlimited number of immediate relative immigrant visas available each year, so the government processes them fairly quickly.
+There is an unlimited number of immediate relative immigrant visas available each year, so the government processes them fairly quickly.

 However, because there are a limited number of visas for extended family members, the government places many people on a wait list.
 The system issues family preference immigrant visas in chronological order based on date of the petition, also called “priority date.”
 Because it can take so long to obtain a family based immigrant visa, it’s important to complete the necessary paperwork and process quickly.
 By working with a skilled Columbus, OH immigration lawyer, you can reduce the amount of time it takes you to obtain a priority date.

 U.S. Citizen Petition vs. Lawful Permanent Resident Petition